 9. The Compliance Committee’s current mandate, procedures and workload mean that it is not able to respond rapidly to alleged violations of article 3 (8) of the Convention.

-10. Under option 2, the Meeting of the Parties would adopt a decision at its seventh session granting the Compliance Committee additional powers to rapidly respond to alleged violations of article 3 (8).
-The decision would also provide for the election of an additional, tenth, Committee member with specific expertise on issues related to article 3 (8) to deal with such requests for an urgent response.
+10. Under option 2, the Meeting of the Parties would adopt a decision at its seventh session that would provide for the election of an additional, tenth, Committee member with specific expertise on issues related to article 3 (8) to deal with such requests for an urgent response.
+The decision would also grant this member with additional powers to rapidly respond to alleged violations of article 3 (8).

 11. The Compliance Committee’s additional role as a rapid response mechanism could function in the following way: